 That said, many Apple Store designs worldwide break the mold and truly outshine their predecessors with amazing architectural leaps of faiths – carefully calculated deviations that do nothing but impress loyal fans and dissenters alike.

-Brief History of Apple Stores
+History of Apple Stores

 Steve Jobs was not only the brains and vision behind many of Apple’s early and iconic products, he also directed his attention towards glorifying and glamming up Apple retail stores (as they were called in early press releases) to the point where even today, fans still queue up for hours, sometimes days in advance to be one of the first to enter a newly launched Apple Store.